 Mutual funds are companies that combine investors’ money in an effort to diversify their assets throughout specific areas of the market.
 So investing in a mutual fund is more than just buying into the investments a fund makes.
 You’re actually buying shares of the mutual fund to become a part owner.
 This typically attracts lots of attention, especially from long-term investors.
-Here’s a guide for how you can get your hands on a mutual fund.
+If you’re want to include mutual funds in your investment portfolio, a financial advisor can help.

 How to Buy Mutual Funds

 Maintaining your own account at a brokerage company is a great way to hand-select which mutual funds meet your goals the best.
 In an effort to educate you as much as possible, brokerages often implement mutual fund research tools to help you dig into the performance of a particular investment.
 Furthermore, you may see lists of the top mutual funds at a firm sorted by performance, investment type or other factors.